Royal Grenadiers: Uniform

-Line Infantry
+Line infantry

-When the 10th Regiment was first raised, it was first intended for it to be organized as a rifle regiment wearing the rifleman’s green uniform similar to that of The King’s Royal Rifle Corps, The Rifle Brigade or that of the 2nd Queen’s Own Rifles.
+When the 10th Regiment was first raised, it was first intended for it to be organized as a rifle regiment wearing the rifleman’s green uniform similar to that of the King's Royal Rifle Corps, the Rifle Brigade (The Prince Consort's Own) or that of the 2nd Queen’s Own Rifles.

 However, the new battalion was instead designated as a regiment of infantry.
-As such, the 10th Royals would wear the scarlet uniform of the line infantry.
-The uniform of the 10th Royals of a Scarlet Infantry Pattern tunic with dark (royal blue) blue facings and dark blue trousers with a red stripe.
-The officer’s uniform would also be of this similar pattern but from better quality materials.
-For an undress uniform, officers of the 10th Royals would wear a dark blue patrol jacket.
+As such, the 10th Royals wore the scarlet uniform of the line infantry.
+The uniform of the 10th Royals consisted of a scarlet infantry-pattern tunic with dark (royal blue) blue facings and dark blue trousers with a red stripe.
+The officer’s uniform was of a similar pattern but from better quality materials.
+For an undress uniform, officers of the 10th Royals wore a dark blue patrol jacket.

 The regimental headdress consisted of the 1861 pattern "French" shako with a regimental plate on the front and a white-over-red ball tuft.
-The shako would later be replaced in 1879 by the blue home service helmet and later the white Canadian Pattern Service Helmet.
+The shako was later replaced in 1879 by the blue home service helmet and later the white Canadian-pattern service helmet.
 The undress headdress for other ranks and NCO’s consisted of the dark-blue Kilmarnock cap with brass numerals indicating the regimental number.
-For the officers, they would instead wear a peaked forage cap.
+For the officers, they instead wore a peaked forage cap.

 Grenadiers

-When the battalion was redesignated as a regiment of Grenadiers in 1881, the 10th Grenadiers would adopt the full dress uniform similar to that of the Brigade of Guards in London and the Governor General’s Foot Guards in Ottawa.
-This uniform would consist of the grenadier pattern tunic with royal blue facings worn by the Foot Guards in London and the Governor General’s Foot Guards but with their regimental tunic having its buttons in singles similar to that of the Grenadier Guards (unlike the Governor General’s Foot Guards which have their buttons in pairs similar to that of the Coldstream Guards).
+When the battalion was redesignated as a regiment of grenadiers in 1881, the 10th Grenadiers adopted a full dress uniform similar to that of the Brigade of Guards in London and the Governor General's Foot Guards in Ottawa.
+This uniform consisted of the grenadier-pattern tunic with royal blue facings worn by the Foot Guards in London and the Governor General’s Foot Guards but with their regimental tunic having its buttons in singles similar to that of the Grenadier Guards (unlike the Governor General’s Foot Guards which have their buttons in pairs similar to that of the Coldstream Guards).

-Though redesignated as Grenadiers in 1881, the regiment continued to wear the Canadian Pattern Service Helmet until the early 1890s when they finally changed to the grenadier bearskin cap for full dress.
+Though redesignated as grenadiers in 1881, the regiment continued to wear the Canadian-pattern service helmet until the early 1890s, when they finally changed to the grenadier bearskin cap for full dress.
 When it was adopted, it was worn with a white plume (later changed to a red-over white plume).

-After The Royal Grenadiers were Amalgamated with The Toronto Regiment in 1936 and became The Royal Regiment of Canada, the grenadier pattern uniform became the regiment’s full dress uniform and is still used today by the regiment for ceremonial occasions.
+After The Royal Grenadiers were amalgamated with The Toronto Regiment in 1936 and became The Royal Regiment of Canada, the grenadier pattern uniform became the regiment’s full dress uniform and is still used today by the regiment for ceremonial occasions.